deepinx/shufflenet-v1-and-v2/README.md

 ## Usage

-To test ShuffleNet v1 and v2 on mnist
+To test ShuffleNet v1, v2 and MobileFaceNet on mnist
 ```
 python test_mnist.py
 ```